MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/general-ledger/Sales Tax Calculation on General Journal.md

 ## Determine sales tax amount and account on voucher

-When posting sales tax, the main account will be retrieved on the "Ledger Posting Group" profile.
-For sales tax direction = "Receivable", it will use "Sales Tax Receivable" account configured in the profile; For sales tax direction = "Payable", it will use "Sales Tax Payable" account configured in the profile
+When you post sales taxes, the main account will be retrieved from the Ledger Posting Group profile.
+When sales taxes are receivable, the sytsem will use the Sales Tax Receivable account configured in the posting profile.
+For sales taxes that are payable, the sytems will use Sales Tax Payable account specified in the profile.

 The generic rule is: